Beijing city fortifications: Deshengmen

 Deshengmen (德勝門 lit.
 'Gate of Moral Triumph') was located on the western section of the Inner city northern wall.
 Its name was changed from the original "Jiandemen (建德門)" during the early Ming dynasty.
 The new name implied that the Ming won the war against the Yuan Mongols by having strong ethics and morals.
 The northern wall was rebuilt in 1372 slightly to the south of the original position.
 The barbican was dismantled in 1915.
 In 1921 the gate tower was dismantled and in 1955 the gate tower platform was dismantled.
-A proposal was made in 1979 to dismantle of the watchtower, but it was kept intact.
+A proposal was made in 1979 to dismantle the watchtower, but it was kept intact.

 Seven of Beijing's Inner city gates had a Guandi temple built within their barbican grounds.
 Andingmen and Deshengmen had Zhenwu temples instead, as these gates were used by soldiers entering and leaving the city.

 Both the Ming and the Qing, after defeating the Yuan and the Ming respectively, entered the city for the first time through Deshengmen; the name "Desheng" means "morally victorious".
 Carts carrying weapons used this gate for luck when entering or leaving the city.
 Deshengmen was also informally known as "修门 Xiumen", meaning "having high moral and ethical standards".